Best Web Hosting for WordPress 2026: 10 Hosts Ranked, Tested & Compared

 - Free SSL and CDN included

-- WordPress auto-updates with smart version control
+- WordPress auto-updates with version control

-- Staging tool included on GrowBig and above
+- Staging tool on GrowBig and higher

 - WP-CLI and SSH on higher tiers